Particular/docs.particular.net/nservicebus/azure-service-bus/configuration/full.md

  * `DefaultMessageTimeToLive(TimeSpan)`: The maximum age of a message, defaults to `TimeSpan.MaxValue`.
  * `AutoDeleteOnIdle(TimeSpan)`: Automatically deletes the topic if it hasn't been used for the specified time period.
 By default the topic will not be automatically deleted.
  * `EnableBatchedOperations(bool)`: Enables server side batched operations, defaults to `true`.
  * `EnableExpress(bool)`: Enables express mode, defaults to `false`.
-For more information refer to  the[TopicDescription.EnableExpress Property](https://msdn.microsoft.com/library/azure/microsoft.servicebus.messaging.topicdescription.enableexpress.aspx) documentation on MSDN.
+For more information refer to  the [TopicDescription.EnableExpress Property](https://msdn.microsoft.com/library/azure/microsoft.servicebus.messaging.topicdescription.enableexpress.aspx) documentation on MSDN.
  * `EnableExpress(Func<string, bool>, bool)`: Enables express mode when the given condition is `true`.
  * `EnableFilteringMessagesBeforePublishing(bool)`: Enables filtering messages before they are published, which validates that subscribers exist before a message is published.
 Defaults to `false`.
  * `EnablePartitioning(bool)`: Enables partitioning, defaults to `false`.
 For more information on partitioning refer to the [Partitioned messaging entities](https://azure.microsoft.com/en-us/documentation/articles/service-bus-partitioning/) article on MSDN.